 It is not difficult to hear the echoes of the 19th century imperialism that condemned colonial countries to remain as poor, backward agrarian economies, and where any industrialization or infrastructure built was limited and designed only for the benefit of the colonial power.
 Like the god Zeus who sought to enslave mankind by denying him the ability to control fire, any effective modern imperial policy—whether it be the British Empire of the 18th and 19th centuries, or her modern-day bastard, Globalization—thrives on forbidding technological and economic progress for the masses.
 The not unintended results are the most effective methods that empires have relied upon to check population growth: famine, epidemic disease, and civil discord.
 Policies influenced by the sinister ideology of “sustainable growth” thus become a death sentence for the billions of the world’s poor.

-Those readers who have not yet begun to ponder upon the economic implications of what the environmentalist movement actually advocates—and still think that usage of terms like “genocidal” and “anti-human” are sensationalist—should familiarize themselves with the indisputable influence that eugenics still has on today’s environmentalism.36
+Those readers who have not yet begun to ponder upon the economic implications of what the environmentalist movement actually advocates—and still think that usage of terms like “genocidal” and “anti-human” are sensationalist or hyperbolic—should familiarize themselves with the indisputable influence that eugenics still has on today’s environmentalism.36

 Furthermore, the WWF, along with other environmental groups, has been at the fore of the global campaign against the pesticide, dichloro-diphenyl-trichloroethane (DDT).
 DDT is unequalled in its ability to repel disease-carrying insects, and, despite much hype about its alleged toxicity, it has been exoneratedly demonstrated to be harmless to people and wildlife.
 Yet those responsible for the environmentalist movement succeeded in achieving various bans and suppressions on DDT in the U.S. and elsewhere, which have produced the malaria-claimed deaths of hundreds of millions of men, women, and children—a deliberate genocide that began with the claims that the planet cannot sustain an “overpopulation” of mankind!38